-An alternative minimum tax under the Québec Tax Act may apply to an individual that is a Québec Class Limited Partner, under which a basic exemption of \$40,000 is available, and the net capital gains inclusion rate is 80% (increased from 75% pursuant to proposed legislation) and the Québec alternative minimum tax rate is 16% (rather than 15% at the federal level).
+An alternative minimum tax under the Québec Tax Act may apply to an individual that is a Québec Class Limited Partner, under which a basic exemption of \$40,000 is available, and the net capital gains inclusion rate is 80% and the Québec alternative tax rate is 15%.
+Prospective subscribers are urged to consult their tax advisors to determine the impact of the alternative minimum tax.